Work Shift Procedures

 It’s VERY easy to make a mistake in Humanity due to the AM/PM setting and the CLOCK IN/CLOCK OUT dates.
 Please be extremely mindful of these settings.
 If you make an error, please email your committee chair or membership and ask them to correct your entry.
 Please provide them with your correct info.

-It is the responsibility of each member to enter his/her required work hours in a timely manner, and not to fall behind on their work shifts (2.5 hours every 4 weeks).
-To avoid any mishaps or “low hours” notes when shopping, it is strongly suggested that members enter their hours on the same day they do the work.
+It is the responsibility of each member to enter his/her required work hours in a timely manner, and not to fall behind on work shifts (2.5 hours every 4 weeks).
+To avoid mishaps or “low hours” notes when shopping, it is strongly suggested that members enter their hours on the same day they do the work.

 Membership keeps track of all hours worked by each member.
-Please email email@example.com to review your current logged hours (requests can take up to 2 weeks to process).
+Please email the Work Tracking Team to review your current logged hours.

 Many members are willing to contribute more than 2.5 hours every four weeks; for those we offer the Banked Hours Program.
-All active members with hours exceeding 2.5 will automatically be recorded and maintained for future use.
+All active members with hours exceeding 2.5 will automatically be recorded and kept for future use.
 These hours do not expire as long as you stay active in the system.
 If you ever wish to redeem these banked hours simply contact the Work Tracking Team BEFORE the shift or end of that cycle (if you’re a committee member).
 Currently, members may apply banked hours up to 3x per calendar year.

-You must apply two weeks in advance of the anticipated missed shift, so we have ample time to secure coverage for that shift.
+You must apply for the banked hours two weeks in advance of the anticipated missed shift, so we have ample time to secure coverage for that shift.

 You may not apply banked hours to a shift date that has passed or to any shift that was missed without notification.